AxeR44/ooprojectbot/README.md

 .translate <text> -- <sourceLanguage> <targetLanguage>: Translates <text> from <sourceLanguage> to <targetLanguage>
-.langlist: lists all the languages supported by the .translate command .votekick @<username>: kicks a user from the server
+.langlist: lists all the languages supported by the .translate command .votekick @<username>: kicks a user from the server .survey <question> -- YesNo: creates a simple survey (Yes/No) .endSurvey <surveyID>: ends a survey displaying the result
 ```

 ## TO-DO LIST